-Since the data contained in the Associations.xlsx data set are all 0s and 1s, under Input Data Format, select Data in binary matrix format.
-This option should be selected if each column in the data represents a distinct item.
-XLMiner treats the data as a matrix of two entities, zeros and nonzeros.
-All nonzeros are treated as 1s.
-A 0 signifies that the item is absent in that transaction, and a 1 signifies the item is present.
-When each row of data consists of item codes or names that are present in that transaction, select Data in item list.
+- Since the data contained in the Associations.xlsx dataset are all 0’s and 1’s, Data in binary matrix format is selected by default for the option, Input data format.
+Analytic Solver Data Science will treat the data as a matrix of two entities -- zeros and non-zeros.
+A 0 signifies that the item is absent in that transaction and a 1 signifies the item is present.

-Enter 100 for the Minimum support (# transactions).
-This option specifies the minimum number of transactions in which a particular item set must appear to qualify for inclusion in an association rule.
+- Keep the default of 200 for the Minimum Support (# transactions).
+This option specifies the minimum number of transactions in which a particular item-set must appear to qualify for inclusion in an association rule.

-Click OK.
-The output worksheet, AssocRules_Output, is inserted immediately to the right of the Assoc_binary worksheet.
+AR_Output is inserted to the right of the Assoc_binary worksheet.

-Rule 2 indicates that if a Youth book, a Reference book, and a Geography book are purchased, then with 90.35% confidence a Child book will also be purchased.
-The Support for A column indicates that the rule has the support of 114 transactions, meaning that 114 people bought a Youth book, Reference book, and a Geography book.
-The Support for C column indicates the number of transactions involving the purchase of Child books.
-The Support for A & C columns indicate the number of transactions where a Youth book, Reference book, Geography book, and Child book were purchased.
+Rule 27 indicates that if a Cook book and a Reference book is purchased, then with 80% confidence a Child book will also be purchased.
+The A - Support indicates that the rule has the support of 305 transactions, meaning that 305 people bought a cook book and a Reference book.
+The C - Support column indicates the number of transactions involving the purchase of Child books.
+The Support column indicates the number of transactions where all three types were purchased.

-The Lift Ratio indicates how likely a transaction will be found where all four book types (Youth, Reference, Geography, and Child) are purchased, as compared to the entire population of transactions.
-In other words, the Lift Ratio is the Confidence divided by the value for Support for C. For Rule 2, with a confidence of 90.35%, support is calculated as 846/2000 = .423.
-The Lift Ratio is calculated as .9035/.423 or 2.136.
-Given support at 90.35% and a Lift Ratio of 2.136, this rule can be considered useful.
+The Lift Ratio indicates how much more likely a transaction will be found where all three book types (Cook, Reference, and Child) are purchased, as compared to the entire population of transactions.
+In other words, the Lift Ratio is the Confidence divided by the percentage of C-Support transactions in the entire dataset.
+The percentage of C-Support transactions in the entire dataset for Rule 27 is .423 (846/2000).
+Confidence is then divided by this value to find the Lift Ratio or 0.803/.423 = 1.899.
+Given support at 80.3% and a lift ratio of 1.899 (lift ratio > 1), this rule can be considered “useful”.